By KIERAN FINNANE

 It also left questions hanging about more youth facilities in town.

-Is council open council is to considering other locations for a youth hub? asked Rainer Chlanda, youth worker and skater, who has recently argued in this pages for such a facility to be located in the CBD, keeping youth in sight and in mind.
+Is council open council is to considering other locations for a youth hub? asked Rainer Chlanda, youth worker and skater, who has recently argued in these pages for such a facility to be located in the CBD, keeping youth in sight and in mind.

 It would be a shame, he said, to quash the whole idea of a youth hub because it might not work best at Newland Park.